MotionCast/CAFKA/README.md

 You should of course also be able to directly set them in `prj.conf`.

+## Licence

+This template is currently under the GNU General Public License v2.
+If you are interested in using this project under a different licence, simply raise an issue.

 <!-- MODULES -->
 [ble_state]: https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/libraries/caf/ble_state.html
 [ble_adv]: https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/libraries/caf/ble_adv.html